SirYuxuan/project-template/README.md

 <p align="center">
   <img width="70%" height="70%" src="https://i.imgur.com/dKKh53K.png" alt="README.md template.">

-  Or watch [this video](https://gifs.com/gif/josee9988-s-readme-md-MwO5E3) to see the whole README template.
+  Or watch [this video](https://gifs.com/gif/SirYuxuan-s-readme-md-MwO5E3) to see the whole README template.
 </p>

-### 🔖 The labels for your issues
+### 🔖 问题的标签

 If the bot [probot-settings](https://probot.github.io/apps/settings/) is not installed you will not have these beautiful labels! (there are more issue labels than in the image!)